Sheep

-Being a key animal in the history of farming, sheep have a deeply entrenched place in human culture, and are represented in much modern language and symbolism.
+As a key animal in the history of farming, sheep have a deeply entrenched place in human culture, and are represented in much modern language and symbolism.
 As livestock, sheep are most often associated with pastoral, Arcadian imagery.
 Sheep figure in many mythologies—such as the Golden Fleece—and major religions, especially the Abrahamic traditions.
 In both ancient and modern religious ritual, sheep are used as sacrificial animals.

 History

 The exact line of descent from wild ancestors to domestic sheep is unclear.
 The most common hypothesis states that Ovis aries is descended from the Asiatic (O. gmelini) species of mouflon; the European mouflon (Ovis aries musimon) is a direct descendant of this population.
-Sheep were among the first animals to be domesticated by humankind (although the domestication of dogs probably took place 10 to 20 thousand years earlier); the domestication date is estimated to fall between 11,000 and 9,000 B.C in Mesopotamia and possibly around 7,000 B.C. in Mehrgarh in the Indus Valley.
+Sheep were among the first animals to be domesticated by humankind (although the domestication of dogs probably took place 10 to 20 thousand years earlier); the domestication date is estimated to fall between 11,000 and 9000 BC in Mesopotamia and possibly around 7000 BC in Mehrgarh in the Indus Valley.
 The rearing of sheep for secondary products, and the resulting breed development, began in either southwest Asia or western Europe.
 Initially, sheep were kept solely for meat, milk and skins.
 Archaeological evidence from statuary found at sites in Iran suggests that selection for woolly sheep may have begun around 6000 BC, and the earliest woven wool garments have been dated to two to three thousand years later.